CrowdStrike/aws-cspm-scp-analysis/README.md

   ]
 }
 ```
 **Impact**: This policy restricts all Cloudformation operations to only us-east-1 and us-west-2 regions.
 CrowdStrike's Real-time Visibility and DSPM features require deployment across all active regions.
+Use the RealtimeVisibilityRegions and/or DSPMRegions parameters in the template to target your allowed regions.